 A slow housing market could force you to lower your price.A slow housing market could force you to lower your price.

 Slow markets are rarely a good time to sell.
-If your local area is currently saturated with listings that have been on the market for months, then this does not bode well for your own plans to sell.
-Even if you can attract a few interested buyers, you’re likely to be under a lot of pressure to lower your asking price, pay for repairs, cover most of the buyer’s closing costs, or all three at once.
+If your local area is currently saturated with listings that have been on the market for months, then this does not bode well for your plans to sell.
+Even if you can attract a few interested buyers, you’re likely under a lot of pressure to lower your asking price, pay for repairs, cover most of the buyer’s closing costs, or all three at once.
 It’s not a good situation to be in for a seller and one you should avoid if at all possible.
 Hold until things improve, and you can get the sales price you’re looking for.

 You don’t have enough equity yet.You don’t have enough equity yet.